Nonexistence of solutions of certain semilinear heat equations: Introduction

-Note that the complexity in finding the existence of a solution for such a problem lies in the fact that whereas a time dependent solution $u$ is sought, the function $u_t(t,x) - \Delta_X u(t,x) - |u(t,x)|^p$ is required be independent of time.
-The simplest way around is to look for a stationary solution, i.e. a solution which is independent of time.
-When one does this, the term $u_t(t,x)$ looses its value in the problem.
+where the assumptions on the forcing term $f$ will be described as and when required in the due course.
+The complexity in finding the existence of a solution for such a problem is that while a time-dependent solution $u$ is sought, the function $u_t(t,x) - \Delta_X u(t,x) - |u(t,x)|^p$ is demanded to be independent of time.
+The most straightforward approach then is to seek a stationary solution i.e., one that remains unaffected by change in time.
+By doing so, the term $u_t(t,x)$ becomes irrelevant in the context of this problem.

-As already mentioned, this paper focuses solely on describing some conditions under which a global solution for the problem \ref{MainProblem} does not exists.
-A notion which becomes important for this goal is the notion of critical exponent, which is the least real number $p_c$ such that for every $p > p_c$ the existence of a global solution is guaranteed for some $f$ and $u_0$; and a global solution never exists for $p \leq p_c$.
+We focus solely on describing the conditions under which there is no global solution to the problem \ref{MainProblem}.
+A notion that becomes important for this goal is the notion of a critical exponent, which, if it exists, is the least real number $p_c$ such that for every $p > p_c$, the existence of a global solution is guaranteed for some $f$ and $u_0$; and a global solution never exists for $p \leq p_c$.